lpoaura/French-CERFA-donation-filler/README.md

 # Cerfa filler django app

+Originally inspired by [Zero-Waste-Paris/fill-cerfa-11580](https://github.com/Zero-Waste-Paris/fill-cerfa-11580), but extensively reworked to make it a standalone web app.

 ## HowTo